 Introduction

-The Benefits Claims Decision Support (BCDS) project will demonstrate the feasibility of using automation and predictive models to calculate the disability rating for claims for general hearing loss contained within Veteran claims for disability compensation benefits.
-Such capabilities can help VA improve the quality and consistency of its current claims decisions, and potentially deliver the outcome of those decisions to Veterans much faster than today.
+The Benefits Claims Decision Support System (BCDSS) project will demonstrate the feasibility of using automation and predictive models to calculate the disability rating for claims for general hearing loss contained within Veteran claims for disability compensation benefits.
+Such capabilities can help the Department of Veterans Affairs (VA) improve the quality and consistency of its current claims decisions and potentially deliver the services based on the outcome of those decisions to Veterans much faster than today.
 Both outcomes, if achieved, will significantly improve the Veteran Experience and efficiency of VA’s disability benefits claims process.

 Purpose

-The BCDS General Hearing Loss Model determines the rating for hearing loss contained within supplemental claims for increased disability compensation benefits (claims).
-This General Hearing Loss Model Manual describes the methodology, specifications, performance parameters, and statistical limitations of the General Hearing Loss Model (BCDS Model No. 0003).
+The BCDSS General Hearing Loss Model determines the rating for hearing loss contained within supplemental claims for increased disability compensation benefits (claims).
+This General Hearing Loss Model Manual describes the methodology, specifications, performance parameters, and statistical limitations of the General Hearing Loss Model (BCDSS Model No. 0003).
 The manual also provides:

-An overview of the background and origins of the BCDS project (Section 1) and the prior analytical work conducted by Mitre Corporation (MITRE) that gave rise to the project:
+An overview of the background and origins of the BCDSS project (Section 1) and the prior analytical work conducted by MITRE Corporation that gave rise to the project

-A general description of the conceptual design and model development approach adopted by the BCDS project team, and its relation to MITRE’s previous work (Section 2);
+A general description of the conceptual design and model development approach adopted by the BCDSS project team, and its relation to MITRE’s previous work (Section 2);

-A description of the BCDS Team’s initial findings relating to its Ear Model, and the analytical basis for deconstructing and segmenting this model into two distinct predictive models: General Hearing Loss and Tinnitus (Section 3).
+A description of the BCDSS Team’s initial findings relating to its Ear Model, and the analytical basis for deconstructing and segmenting this model into two distinct predictive models: General Hearing Loss and Tinnitus (Section 3).

-A description of the data requirements, structure, and segmentation used to develop the General Hearing Loss Model, as well as a listing of the claim attributes selected for used to develop the model (Section 4);
+A description of the data requirements, structure, and segmentation used to develop the General Hearing Loss Model as well as a listing of the claim attributes selected for used to develop the model (Section 4)

-A description of the General Hearing Loss Model performance parameters, and the development and optimization process used to satisfy those parameters (Section 5);
+A description of the General Hearing Loss Model performance parameters, and the development and optimization process used to satisfy those parameters (Section 5)

 A description of the General Hearing Loss Model testing and evaluation process, and the statistical results of these processes (Section 6).